IntersectMBO/cardano-node/trace-dispatcher/docs/trace-dispatcher.md

 We currently offer the following traceOuts (backends):

 * StandardTracer (writes to stdout or a file) StandardTracer is used for for writing human and machine readable log files.
-One basic choice is between a __human readable__ text representation, or a __machine readable__ JSON representation.
-This choice is made by sending the message either to a StandardTracer tracer, which is configured for a human or machine readable configuration or to both.

 * EKG (for metrics)
   EKG is used for displaying measurements (Int and Double types).
 The contents of the EKG store can be forwarded by the ekg-forward package.